MahmutRuzi/mahmutruzi.github.io/_pages/research.md

 **Plasmonic nanostructures for surface enhanced vibrational spectroscopy**

- With plasmonic nanostructures, it’s possible to quickly detect and identify minute amounts of target molecules in areas such as environmental monitoring, food quality control, medical diagnosis,and identification of pathogenic bacteria and virues.
+With plasmonic nanostructures, it’s possible to enhance the vibrational signal of molecules to a few million times.
+Hence,it becomes possible to quickly detect and identify minute amounts of target molecules in areas such as environmental monitoring, food quality control, medical diagnosis,and identification of pathogenic bacteria and virues.
 Besides getting hands ‘dirty’ in the lab to fabricate such structures, I also simulate light scattering and absorption properties of the structures to shed light on the measured spectra.
 For such simulations, I regularly use finite difference time domain (FDTD), the transfer matrix method (TMM), the rigorously coupled wave analysis (RCWA) approach.
 For some complex simulations, I use high performance computing (HPC) infrastructures.

 **Superwetting surfaces and coatings**